 We seek to inspire social transformation by working with partners, individuals and networks at a global scale.
 Our work has three main elements:

-Through years of experience in both the public and private sector, working across the sectors of business, finance, politics and social enterprise, our team has launched a number of successful social ventures.
+Through years of experience in both the public and private sector, working across the fields of business, finance, politics and social enterprise, our team has launched a number of successful social ventures.
+We also work with others to engage with social venturing and implement their own projects to transform society through our SPx programme.
+This, in turn, enables us to nurture the venture creation ecosystem, and has meant that we have played a significant role in the start-up and growth of over 100 ventures over the last 10 years.

 Through our School for Social Transformation, we help to equip individuals to become the Reformers of today.
 Using a mixture of face-to-face interaction and online resources, we help to raise up people who will become catalysts for social change in the 21st Century.